Marketing

 Then, encourage your website visitors to sign up and access the course.
 People are frequently looking to learn new skills, so this could be a powerful lead magnet.

-Lead magnet tactics
+Lead magnet best practices

 To enhance the effectiveness of your lead magnet, consider implementing these tactics: